Welcome to our massive post about one of Istanbul’s (and the world’s) most famous landmarks; the residence of the Ottoman sultans, Topkapı Palace.

 And that’s why Barry preferred to sit on a bench in the gardens to wait for me while I entered the Harem.

-We’d both forgotten how much we’d enjoyed the gardens on our first visit…but I really wanted to see where the sultan, his eunuchs and his ladies spent their time.
+We’d both forgotten how much we’d enjoyed the gardens on our first visit.
+But I really wanted to see where the sultan, his eunuchs and his ladies spent their time.

 This is the courtyard of the apartments of the queen mother.
 These apartments date from the 1570s and were the living quarters of she who gave birth to a son who ascended to the throne.

-And the entrance and the exit are two completely different doorways in two completely different parts of the palace gardens…and I have absolutely no sense of direction.
+And the entrance and the exit are two completely different doorways in two completely different parts of the palace gardens.
+And I have absolutely no sense of direction.